cdrage/containerfiles/README.md

    cdrage/jrl
  ```

- This will ask for your password, decrypt it to a tmp folder and open it in VIM.
+ This will ask for your password, decrypt it to a tmp folder and open it in vim.
  Once you :wq the file, it'll save.

-### matterhorn
+## cdrage/matterhorn

  **Description:**